 Many people have asked how to make yoghurt in the Instant Pot.
 (Scroll down for a video explainer)

-Step 1: BOIL the WHOLE dairy milk First
+Step 1: BOIL the WHOLE dairy milk first.

-Step 2: COOL THE MILK down to Lukewarm:
+Step 2: COOL THE MILK down to lukewarm:

-It usually takes between 30 min and an hour (depends on the season) In the winters due to the lower temperature would take approximately 30 min.
-In the summers you might need about an hour.
+It usually takes between 30 min, and 1 hour (depending on the season) In the winter, because of the lower temperature, it would take approximately 30 min.
+In the summer you might need about an hour.

-Lift off and discard any milk "skin" or film from the milk
+Lift off and discard any milk "skin" or film from the milk(if you prefer)

+Step 3.1.
 Transfer the yoghurt mix to the inner pot.